5th March 2014

 The animal studies provide an interesting experimental model but the injection of cancer cells into mice does not provide a realistic model of human cancer development.

 Average protein consumption in the UK is around 15% of calorie intake, which would have been classified as ‘moderate’ in this study.
 However, studies of higher protein diets (20-30% calories from protein) have so far not shown adverse effects, although they should not be consumed by those with conditions that affect kidney function.
-Animal and plant protein sources are included in the ‘meat, fish, eggs, beans and other non-dairy sources of protein’ and the ‘milk and dairy foods’ groups of the government’s eatwell plate healthy eating model and should be included in moderate amounts as part of a healthy, varied diet.
+Animal and plant protein sources are included in the ‘beans, pulses, fish, eggs, meat and other proteins’ and the ‘dairy and alternatives’ groups of the government’s Eatwell Guide (UK healthy eating model) and should be included in moderate amounts as part of a healthy, varied diet.
 Care should be taken to avoid consuming a lot of high fat animal foods as these are high in saturated fat, but animal protein sources can provide important nutrients such as calcium and b vitamins from dairy foods and iron and zinc from meat.